sundeepbassi/The-Wellbeing-Retreat/README.md

  **Deployment**

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here

+The information above for deploying the project was taken from the love running readme and from the video showing how to deploy from the Code Institute.

  **Credits**

 The code for the Meta data, implementing the boilerplate and implementing the folder and file structure was adopted from the Code Institute Love Running Walkthrough.